-What does N. Korea want?
+What does North Korea really want?
 Its playbook offers clues

 Seoul, South Korea — Threatening to fire a volley of missiles toward a major U.S. military hub — and the home to 160,000 American civilians — may seem like a pretty bad move for a country that is seriously outgunned and has an awful lot to lose.